andersganander/AlbumTalk_API/README.md

 - [Cloudinary](https://cloudinary.com/) - Cloud based service for storing media.
 Used for storing profile images.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) - Python linting tool.
 - Flake8 - VSCode extension that checks Python code for style and syntax errors.
+- [UptimeRobot](https://uptimerobot.com/) - Uptime monitoring service.
+Due to database disruptions, monitoring was set up using UptimeRobot to rule out other issues.
+Monitoring was also implemented for the API developed in the walkthrough project.

-# Credits
+## Credits

 The following sources and references were resorted for the creation of this website:

-- The lessons and tutorials provided by Code Institute, on the final module entitled "Django REST Framework" for the 'Advanced Front-End' specialization
+- The lessons and tutorials offered by Code Institute in the final module, titled "Django REST Framework," as part of the 'Advanced Front-End' specialization.

 ## Media

 - [AudioDB](https://www.theaudiodb.com/) - Images on the signin/signup page and cover image

 ## Data

 - [AudioDB](https://www.theaudiodb.com/) - All album data is retrieved from the AudioDB database.

-# Acknowledgements
+## Acknowledgements

 - My mentor Antonio for tips and suggestions.
 - The swedish community on Slack.